Terms & Conditions

 Our expectation of you

-FirstAidPro Adelaide expects you: To contribute to learning in a harmonious and positive manner irrespective of gender, race, sexual preference, political affiliation, marital status, disability or religious belief.
-To comply with the rules and regulations of FirstAidPro Adelaide.
+FirstAidPro expects you: To contribute to learning in a harmonious and positive manner irrespective of gender, race, sexual preference, political affiliation, marital status, disability or religious belief.
+To comply with the rules and regulations of FirstAidPro.

-FirstAidPro Adelaide is committed to providing you a safe environment in which to participate in training and assessment.
-The following guidelines are provided as a basis for safe practice in the training environment: Know and observe details of emergency response and evacuation plans; Do not undertake activities which may cause injury to self or others; Be responsible for your own actions; No smoking at the training and assessment facilities or offices; Report all potential hazards, accidents and near misses to the RTO staff; No consumption of alcohol within training and assessment facilities or during the conduct of training and assessment; Keep training and assessment areas neat and tidy at all times; Seek assistance if you volunteer to lift items e.g. move furniture in a training area; and Observe hygiene standards particularly in eating and bathroom areas.
+FirstAidPro is committed to providing you a safe environment in which to participate in training and assessment.
+The following guidelines are provided as a basis for safe practice in the training environment: Know and observe details of emergency response and evacuation plans; Do not undertake activities which may cause injury to self or others; Be responsible for your own actions; Smoking is not permitted at the training and assessment facilities or offices; Everyone has a responsibility to provide and maintain a safe working environment at all times, this includes staff, trainers, contractors, students and visitors.
+Report all potential hazards, accidents and near misses to the RTO staff; Consumption of alcohol within training and assessment facilities or during the conduct of training and assessment is not permitted and people appearing to be suffering the effects of intoxication or drugs will be asked to leave and will forfeit any course fees paid; Training and assessment areas must be kept neat and tidy at all times; Seek assistance if you volunteer to lift items e.g. move furniture in a training area; and Observe hygiene standards particularly in eating and bathroom areas.

-Electrical equipment Electrical equipment that is not working should be reported to RTO staff.
+Electrical equipment- Electrical equipment that is not working should be reported to RTO staff.
 Electrical work should only be performed by appropriately licensed or trained personnel.
 Students, trainers and assessors should not undertake any task related to fixing electrical equipment such as lighting or electrical training aids.
+All electrical equipment used must be tagged and tested annually and any new equipment must not be used until it has been tested and tagged as safe.

 First aid provisions are available where training is delivered.
 All accidents must be reported to staff.
 The accident and any aid administered must be recorded by staff involved.

-Work and study areas Always ensure that all work areas are clean and clear of clutter so as to avoid the danger of accident by tripping or falling over.
+House-keeping - Always ensure that all work areas are clean and clear of clutter to avoid the danger of accident by tripping or falling over.
 Place all rubbish in the bins provided.
 Ensure that kitchen bench spaces are left clean and tidy and that all dishes are washed.
 Do not leave tea towels or any cleaning cloths in a bundle on the bench tops or draped near any bin.
 Do not sit or climb on any desks or tables.

-FirstAidPro Adelaide is committed to ensuring that the training and assessment environment is free from discrimination and harassment.
-All FirstAidPro Adelaide staff members (including contractors) are aware that discrimination and harassment will not be tolerated under any circumstances.
+FirstAidPro is committed to ensuring that the training and assessment environment is free from discrimination and harassment.
+All FirstAidPro staff members (including contractors) are aware that discrimination and harassment will not be tolerated under any circumstances.
 In the event that discrimination and harassment is found to have occurred disciplinary action will be taken against any staff member who breaches this policy.
-Suspected criminal behavior will be reported to police authorities immediately.
-Students should expect fair and friendly behavior from FirstAidPro Adelaide staff members and we apply complaint handling procedures advocated by the Australian Human Rights and Equal Opportunity Commission (HREOC).
+Suspected criminal behaviour will be reported to police authorities immediately.
+Students should expect fair and friendly behaviour from FirstAidPro staff members and we apply complaint handling procedures advocated by the Australian Human Rights and Equal Opportunity Commission (HREOC).

-Students who feel that they have been discriminated against or harassed should report this information to a staff member of FirstAidPro Adelaide that they feel they can trust.
+Students who feel that they have been discriminated against or harassed should report this information to a staff member of FirstAidPro.
 This will initiate a complaints handling procedure which will be fair and transparent and will protect your rights as a complainant.
-Alternatively, if a student wishes to report an instance of discrimination or harassment to an agency external to FirstAidPro Adelaide, they are advised to contact the HREOC Complaints Info-line on 1300 656 419.
+Alternatively, if a student wishes to report an instance of discrimination or harassment directly to an agency external to FirstAidPro, they are advised to contact the HREOC Complaints Info-line on 1300 656 419.

-FirstAidPro Adelaide takes the privacy of students very seriously and complies with all legislative requirements.
+FirstAidPro takes the privacy of students very seriously and complies with all legislative requirements.
 These include the Privacy Act 1988 and National Privacy Principles (2001).
 Student information is only shared with external agencies such as registering authorities to meet compliance requirements as a Registered Training Organisation (RTO).
-All information shared is kept in the strictest confidence by both parties and is available on request.
+All information shared is kept in the strictest confidence by both parties and is available upon written request.

 Fees and refunds

 Fees are payable immediately when the student has received notification of enrolment.
-Fees must be paid in full within 10 days of receiving an invoice from FirstAidPro Adelaide.
-FirstAidPro Adelaide may discontinue training if fees are not paid as required.
-For a full list of current fees and charges please request a copy of FirstAidPro Adelaide schedule of fees and charges.
+Fees must be paid in full within 10 days of receiving an invoice from FirstAidPro.
+FirstAidPro may discontinue training if fees are not paid as required.
+For a full list of current fees and charges please request a copy of FirstAidPro schedule of fees and charges.

 Replacement of text and training workbooks